-The Association for Southern African Professional Archaeologists (ASAPA) is a non-profit, non-governmental organisation that exists for the purpose of establishing, maintaining and promoting archaeology in southern Africa (all SADC states).
-ASAPA is committed to the development of archaeological research, management (the term management includes all related concepts such as conservation, curation, archaeotourism and restoration), outreach and the exchange of archaeological expertise and information in, and beyond, southern Africa.
+The Association of Southern African Professional Archaeologists (ASAPA) is a non-profit, non-governmental organisation that exists for the purpose of establishing, maintaining and promoting archaeology in southern Africa (all SADC states).
+ASAPA is committed to the development of archaeological research, management, outreach and the exchange of archaeological expertise and information in, and beyond, southern Africa.

 ASAPA aims to act as a unifying organisation for professional, technical and affiliated members, as well as providing a service for all the region’s inhabitants, in terms of this Constitution.
 Unity is advanced, and diversity acknowledged by the recognition of the different categories of contribution as reflected in the membership of ASAPA.

 ASAPA rejects any form of discrimination; whether on grounds of race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language, birth and nationality, amongst others.
 ASAPA recognises and supports the academic freedom of scholars to discover, discuss and disseminate information in their disciplines, provided that such freedom does not impinge on human rights or leads to, or supports any form of discrimination.
 In particular, ASAPA rejects the practice of distorting facts or interpretations to advance ideologies.
 ASAPA recognises that heritage resources form an important part of the history and beliefs of communities and must be managed in a way that is sensitive to the rights of affected communities.
 Such rights include that communities should be asked permission and continuously consulted when archaeologists are working on, or managing their heritage.
 Communities are furthermore entitled to participate in such projects.

 What are ASAPA’s goals?